Quezler/glutenfree/mods/factoryplanner-is-exportable-to-fake-factorissimo/README.md

 - parts of the control script (e.g. the `ingredients_to_factorissimo` button style/construction) come from Therenas's MIT licenced Factory Planner mod
 - the thumbnail is part of a frame from a rick and morty episode about the car battery
 - the power panel above the factory archways is a sprite from among us

+# 1.0.0 release

+I am not yet fully satisfied, the code is still a bit of a mess but i've been working on this mod for days at this point, and i want to play again.